3dem/relion-documents/source/SPA_tutorial/InitialModel.rst

 Analysing the results
 ---------------------

-You could look at the output map from the gradient-driven algorithm (``InitialModel/job015/run_it100_class001.mrc``) with a 3D viewer like UCSF :textsc:`chimera`.
+You can look at the output map in 2D slices through the 3D map by selecting ``InitialModel/job015/initial_model.mrc`` from the :button:`Display:` button.
+We like looking at 3D maps in 2D slices, as it is a good way to assess artifacts, for example streaks in the solvent region.
+You may also want to look at your map in 3D, with a 3D viewer like UCSF :textsc:`chimera`.
-You should probably conform that the symmetry point group was correct and that the symmetry axes were identified correctly.
-If so, the symmetrised output map (``InitialModel/job015/initial_model.mrc``) should look similar to the output map from the gradient-driven algorithm.